Go to Military School for FREE

 Uniforms And Experience High Expectations

-When a student is enrolled in a free military school, they are issued special military academy uniforms upon enrollment.
-This makes life easier for students and for parents by eliminating the need to buy any special clothing for the school year.
-It also ensures that everyone is dressed in a uniform way.
-This helps to curb any feelings of distracting competitiveness that sometimes happen in other schools due to the way students are dressed.
+When students are enrolled in a free military school, they are issued special military academy uniforms upon enrollment.
+This makes life easier for students and parents by eliminating the need to buy any special clothing for the school year.
+It also ensures that everyone is dressed uniformly.
+This helps curb any feelings of distracting competitiveness that sometimes happens in other schools due to the way students are dressed.

 Students enrolled in public military prep schools are expected to achieve educational excellence.
-They are also expected to perform in ways that show that the school is creating students who do well on standardized tests.
-At many of these charter and magnet schools, students are expected to go above and beyond the level of work that would be considered average in another school.
+They are also expected to perform in ways that show that the school creates students who do well on standardized tests.
+At many of these charter and magnet schools, students are expected to go above and beyond the work level that would be considered average in another school.

-Teachers are very demanding and they have a keen focus on developing young minds.
+Teachers are very demanding, and they focus on developing young minds.
 They want students to become effective at critical thinking.
-Teacher to student ratios also tend to be lower at these specialized public military prep schools.
+Teacher-to-student ratios also tend to be lower at these specialized public military prep schools.
 This gives students the extra benefits of personalized instruction and extra attention.
-Students looking for academic challenge will always find it at military academies.
+Students looking for an academic challenge will always find it at military academies.

 Public Military Schools Enhance a Community

 Having a free public military academy in a community fosters a more positive outlook for that entire community.
-Knowing that there is a good school nearby has many benefits for students and for the community as well.
-Children who otherwise might be under served by schools in their areas have an option of attending a very good school that will be a great influence in their lives.
+Knowing that there is a good school nearby has many benefits for students and the community.
+Children who otherwise might be under-served by schools in their areas have an option of attending a very good school that will be a great influence in their lives.
 This can be effective in helping disadvantaged youth to find a place where they can succeed.
-The school can help them to excel and to be more capable in their adult lives.
+The school can help them excel and be more capable in their adult lives.

 Most free public school military academies focus only on youth who are in high school.
 There is one free public military school that accepts youngsters who are in grades 6 through 12.
-That is the Military Magnet Academy, which is found in Charleston, South Carolina.
-The rest of the free military learning institutions are tailored for high school age youth.
+That is the Military Magnet Academy, which is found in Charleston, South Carolina (https://www.ccsdschools.com/militarymagnet).
+The rest of the free military learning institutions are tailored for high school-age youth.

 Free Military Schools in The United States

 There are at least nine other charter or magnet public military high schools across the United States, besides the Military Magnet Academy in South Carolina.
-In our site, simply do a search for military schools that are “public schools”.
+On our site, simply do a search for military schools that are “public schools.”